Introduction to ArcGIS Places

 Access methods

-It is required that you access ArcGIS Places datasets using licensed ArcGIS products through one of three available access methods:
+You must access ArcGIS Places datasets using licensed ArcGIS products through one of the following access methods:

 • An ArcGIS Location Platform account